 So before you begin shopping around and comparing car insurance, check out our top tips on how you can help to reduce your car insurance costs and get cheaper car insurance:

-2. DON’T PUT EVERYONE ON YOUR POLICY It’s important to note that by putting an additional driver on to your policy that this can have a significant impact on your premiums.
-You should try to ensure that you only include regular drivers on your policy and if you do need to add another at some important, this is ok as you can always add someone on to your policy for a few days if necessary.
-It’s also worth bearing in mind that sometimes, by putting an additional driver on to your policy, that this can either not make much of a difference or it may possibly even lower your quote.
+By putting an additional driver on your policy, it can have a significant impact on your premiums.
+You should try to ensure that you only include regular drivers on your policy and if you do need to add another at some important, this is ok as you can always add someone to your policy for a few days if necessary.
+It's also worth bearing in mind that sometimes, by putting an additional driver on to your policy, that this can either not make much of a difference or it may possibly even lower your quote.

-3. PROTECT YOUR NO-CLAIMS BONUS You’re probably already aware of this, but insurers usually reward motorists who are claim-free by reducing their premium.
+You're probably already aware of this, but insurers usually reward motorists who are claim-free by reducing their premiums.
 So, by building up your no claims bonus discount, you could really help yourself in getting a cheaper policy.
 The longer your no-claims bonus is, the cheaper your car insurance may be.
-Although some policies will allow you to make a claim without it affecting your no claims, this may mean that you have to pay a small premium upfront, but this could help you to save a fortune later in the future.
+Although some policies will allow you to make a claim without it affecting your no claims, this may mean that you have to pay a small premium up front, but this could help you to save a fortune later in the future.

-5. SECURE YOUR CAR Although this may sound very simple and basic but do try to ensure that your car is secure.
-You may already be familiar with this, but if not, did you know that by fitting an alarm, an immobiliser or maybe even a tracking device, then you could potentially bag yourself a discount of around 5%.
+Although this may sound very simple and basic, security is everything.
+You may already be familiar with this, but if not, did you know that by fitting an alarm, an immobilizer, or maybe even a tracking device, then you could potentially bag yourself a discount of around 5%.
 If you have a newer car, then these will come with it as standard, however, if you are not sure, then make sure that you check your car over to see if you have them so that you can declare them.

-6. LIMIT YOUR MILEAGE As difficult as this may seem if you tend to drive your car everywhere, but do try and limit the number of miles you drive each year and make sure that you try and give an accurate estimation of your mileage when it comes to shopping around for your quote.
-Be honest about your mileage and try do try to be as accurate as possible as any inaccuracy could potentially jeopardise your claim.
+As difficult as this may seem if you tend to drive your car everywhere, but do try and limit the number of miles you drive each year and make sure that you try and give an accurate estimation of your mileage when it comes to shopping around for your quote.
+Be honest about your mileage and try do try to be as accurate as possible as any inaccuracy could potentially jeopardize your claim.

 If you're considering selling your car, but you're struggling as to whether you should sell your car or if it should be sold for scrap due to its mileage, then why not head over to our guidance page to find out more about what mileage you should sell your car.